Petrea volubilis aka Queen's Wreath

 Common names

-Queen's Wreath, Purple Wreath, Sandpaper
+Queen's Wreath, Purple Wreath, Sandpaper, Sandpaper Vine

-How to care for Queen's Wreath
+How difficult is it to take care of Queen's Wreath

 Even if you don't have a green thumb, you can successfully care for Queen's Wreath due to its easy-going nature.